 Scenario planning can assist leaders in making decisions more future-proof; but what are the current practices in scenario planning methodology, and how can decision makers apply these new corporate foresight tools and techniques in order to help develop a future-proof organization?

-To find out more, please join us for what promises to be an exciting and challenging webcast on 16 September, and register now to join Heiko as he hosts a panel discussion on “Thinking the Unthinkable – Disruptions, wildcards, and discontinuities for the energy sector.” in the Global Power & Utilities Conference in London on 7 October 2014.
+To find out more, please join Heiko as he hosts a panel discussion on “Thinking the Unthinkable – Disruptions, wildcards, and discontinuities for the energy sector.” in the Global Power & Utilities Conference in London on 7 October 2014.

 This is the third webcast of our three webcast series in support of KPMG’s Global Power & Utilities Conference 2014.
-Register for the other two webcasts here:
+View the other two webcasts here: